 Hazing is any action taken or situation created intentionally or unintentionally whether on or off campus, to produce mental or physical discomfort, embarrassment, harassment, or ridicule…or other activities which are not consistent with organizational laws, ritual, or policy or the regulations and policies of the educational institution.
 Actions, forced or required or implied to be required, which violate federal, state, or local law, are considered hazing.

-If you need additional information, or have questions or comments, please send them to email@example.com or call the Division of Student Affairs at (334) 844-1300.
+If you need additional information, or have questions or comments, please send them to email@example.com or Greek Life at Greek@auburn.edu you can also call the Greek Life office at (334) 844-4600.